What are some of the ways people lose their vision?

 Do you help people who are blind or visually impaired find employment?

 Yes, as part of our rehabilitation training program we provide job readiness programs where client’s will get assistance with writing resumes, improving interview skills, disclosure of their disability and workplace accommodations.
-Once a client has completed their independent living skills training, they can apply for customer service positions in our ClearAnswer Contact Center.

 When are you open?